coderxio/sagerx/README.md

 On `docker-compose up` a dbt container will be created to be used for cli commands.
 To enter commands run `docker exec -it dbt /bin/bash`.
 This will place you into a bash session in the dbt container.
 Then you can run dbt commands as you normally would.

-To serve dbt documentation locally, enter the commands in the dbt container `dbt docs generate` then `dbt docs serve`.
-They should generate on `http://localhost:8080`
+To serve dbt documentation locally, enter the commands in the dbt container `dbt docs generate` then `dbt docs serve  --port 8081`.
+They should generate on `http://localhost:8081`

 ### Troubleshooting